 It’s funny, how things can change so quickly.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, OpalAuthor13Write a Review